MindmeCN/docker-lamp-gateone/README.md

 You can also ssh into the container with `ssh docker@localhost:2345`

 ## Webdav
-The `/srv/webdav/` folder in the container is served up (r/w) via webdav at https://localhost/dav
+The `/srv/webdav/` folder in the container is served up (r/w) via webdav by browsing to https://localhost/dav